-Consolidated net income applicable to common shareholders decreased 31.5% in 2018 compared to 2017.
-The decrease was primarily driven by net realized capital losses compared to net realized capital gains in 2017, a lower tax benefit from the Tax Legislation, lower favorable prior year reserve reestimates and higher distribution expenses from growth, partially offset by higher premiums earned, a lower effective tax rate from the Tax Legislation and lower catastrophe losses.
-The Property-Liability combined ratio was 93.6 in both 2018 and 2017.
+Consolidated net income applicable to common shareholders decreased 41.5% in 2018 compared to 2017.
+The decrease was primarily driven by net realized capital losses compared to net realized capital gains in 2017, pension and other postretirement remeasurement losses compared to gains in 2017, a lower tax benefit from the Tax Legislation, lower favorable prior year reserve reestimates and higher distribution expenses from growth, partially offset by higher premiums earned, a lower effective tax rate from the Tax Legislation and lower catastrophe losses.
+The Property-Liability combined ratio was 93.2 in 2018 compared to 93.0 in 2017.